 “When first tasked with considering potential reopening plans for the 2020-21 school year, I shared that my guiding principle would be the safety of our students and staff,” said superintendent Damien Patenaude.
 “While I was, and remain, committed in my desire to get our students back into schools with as much face-to-face time as possible with their teachers and peers, any decision regarding the reopening of our school buildings needs to align with the guidance from our public health officials.”

-Seattle Public Schools students the 2020-21 school year with remote learning, the district announced.
+Seattle Public Schools students will start the 2020-21 school year with remote learning, the district announced.

 The district will continue remote learning until the risk of COVID-19 transmission has decreased enough to resume in-person instruction.